simransachar/commentAPIcode/README.md

 Python script to perform this operation : NytApiCall_ComputeVocab.py
 ####Steps to Run NytApiCall_ComputeVocab.py :

-* Change the COMMUNITY_API_KEY_LIST in the code according to the number of keys you have.
-* Make sure the Key-Value pair in the code and keys_config.ini file are in sync.
-* Each NYT API keys have a limit of 5000 calls per day.
+Each NYT API keys have a limit of 5000 calls per day.
 So please make sure the key limit does not exceed more than 5000.
-Exceeding the key limit will lead to "Developer over rate" and you will not be able to fetch comments via the same API key. click <a href="http://developer.nytimes.com/docs/faq#9a" target="_blank">here</a> for more information.
+Exceeding the key limit will lead to "Developer over rate" and you will not be able to fetch more comments via the same API key.
+Click <a href="http://developer.nytimes.com/docs/faq#9a" target="_blank">here</a> for more information.

 The Code perform 4 operations: